-Q: What if my employer has already ended my work term and/or has decided not to extend my spring semester into the summer semester?
+Q: What if my employer has already ended my work term and/or has decided not to extend me?

 A: Contact your co-op program immediately and provide them with the details.
-We recommend that all co-op students have a ‘back-up’ plan for Summer 2020 (i.e. register for courses, put yourself on waitlists), in the case that our current COVID-19 circumstances last longer than anyone would like.
+We recommend that all co-op students have a ‘back-up’ plan (i.e. register for courses, put yourself on waitlists), in the case that our current COVID-19 circumstances last longer than expected.

-Please note that the SFU Co-op Program has sent information to Co-op employers to explore remote work options, and if necessary, on how to end work terms early.
+Please note that the SFU Co-op Program has sent information to Co-op employers to support remote work options.

 Ultimately if you are feeling uncomfortable in your workplace, the decision to end your work term is yours, but please confer with your employer and Co-op Program before making a final decision.
 There will be no penalties from the Co-op Program due to the impact of COVID-19.

-Q: I am student working in the United States (U.S.) what do the recent travel announcements mean for me?
+Q: I am a student working in the United States (U.S.) what do the border restrictions mean for me?